SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 Starting at level 15, you are always under the effects of a protection from evil and good spell.

+## Level 18

+* Improved Aura of Devotion

+Your Aura of Devotion range increased to 30 ft.

 # 32. - Oath of Judgement